When “K” and “D” Overlap: The Key to Engaging Digital Opinion Leaders

 Although they share overlap—while DOLs are often KOLs, and some KOLs may dip their toe in the DOL waters—the two are not interchangeable.
 To help better determine how DOLs can augment your overall opinion leader engagement strategy, we have developed three common DOL personas: Engagers, Creators, and Sharers.

-This DOL enjoys a significant number of followers, focusing their time facilitating conversations on social platforms.
-While their time spent online may not result in much content in the ways of new articles or posts, Engagers pride themselves on mixing it up with their peers via content others have posted.
+This DOL enjoys a significant number of followers, focusing their time on facilitating conversations on social platforms.
+While their time spent online may not result in much content in the way of new articles or posts, Engagers pride themselves on mixing it up with their peers via content others have posted.
 It’s not uncommon to find other DOLs following Engagers simply to keep a pulse on relevant conversations happening on social media.

 Unlike Engagers, Creators regularly author their own social media content.
 They make a point to share new information, best practices, and other relevant content with their followers frequently.
 Creators seek timely information on clinical trials, FDA guidance, and other related data points to synthesize and spark conversations with peers on social media.